-PEDSnet Scholars Program: 2022-2023 Application Cycle
+PEDSnet Scholars Program: July 2024 Cohort Application

-See the following article for more information on learning health systems research and its training competencies: Forrest CB, Chesley FD Jr, Tregear ML, Mistry KB.
+Please refer to the following article for more information on learning health systems research and its training competencies: Forrest CB, Chesley FD Jr, Tregear ML, Mistry KB.
 Health Serv Res.
 2017 Aug 4.
 Development of the Learning Health System Researcher Core Competencies. doi: 10.1111/1475-6773.12751.

 Program Aims